myned-ai/bonsai-connectors/README.md

 # Bonsai Gym

-Bonsai Gym is an open-source interface library, which gives us access to OpenAI Gym standardised set of environments while using Microsoft Bonsai platform.
+Bonsai Gym is an open-source library, which gives us access to OpenAI Gym standardised set of environments while using Microsoft's reinforcement learning platform Bonsai.

+The repository also contains examples how to use this library to build and deploy OpenAI Gym environments to Bonsai and how to interact with the trained agent (Brain) from your code.

 ## Basics

-There are two basic concepts in reinforcement learning: the environment (namely, the outside world) and the agent (namely, the algorithm you are writing).
+There are two basic concepts in reinforcement learning: the environment (namely, the outside world) and the agent (the algorithm you are writing).
 The agent sends actions to the environment, and the environment replies with observations and rewards (that is, a score).

-OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
-The gym open-source library, gives us access to a standardised set of environments.
+OpenAI Gym is a toolkit for developing simulations and comparing reinforcement learning algorithms.
+The Gym open-source library gives us access to a standardised set of environments.
 Environments come as is with no predefined agent.

 Link to Open AI environments: https://github.com/openai